Murder mystery party food

 Finger food tips

-Russell suggests that: the players bring either finger buffet food with them or they prepare a course to bring along.
-Obviously ask people what to bring, as you don't want to end up with 13 lasagnas… Either way, it frees up time for the host to host the game, rather than running around panicking because they can't find the salad dressing.
+“Ask the players to bring either finger buffet food with them, or they prepare a course to bring along.
+Obviously, ask people what to bring, as you don’t want to end up with 13 lasagnas… Either way, it frees up time for the host to host the game, rather than running around panicking because they can’t find the salad dressing.”

 Sit-down dinner tips and stories